Why Binge Drinking May Be More Dangerous For Your Liver Than Daily Alcohol Consumption

 Liver disease is a significant cause of premature death worldwide, affecting 2% to 3% of the global population.
 People with a family history of liver disease or a genetic tendency for alcoholism should be aware of their increased risk.
 This knowledge can help them make informed decisions about alcohol consumption and seek help to prevent irreversible liver damage.

 The COVID-19 pandemic has led to a rise in liver disease, especially alcohol-related fatalities.
-This study provides new tools to identify individuals at the highest risk, allowing for more effective interventions to help those who need it most.
+This study provides new tools to identify individuals at the highest risk, enabling more effective interventions to support those who need it most.

 Mobi Doctor can provide valuable guidance and support for individuals concerned about their alcohol consumption and its impact on their health.
 They offer expert advice and resources to help people make informed decisions and seek appropriate help if needed.